hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ![Congratulations](https://cloud-b32jvmwl1.vercel.app/congo.gif)

-If you haven't created an account on [repl.it](https://repl.it), make sure you do so to save this wonderful piece of creation!
+If you haven't created an account on [repl.it](https://repl.it), make sure to make an account to save this wonderful piece of creation!

 If you are facing difficulties signing up watch [this](https://www.youtube.com/watch?v=Mtqp4CUepk0).

 Here are some things which you can do:

 - Consider changing and adding more features!
-- Making it a two player game.
+- Making it a two-player game.
 - Make the game only of 3 turns instead of running it infinitely.
 - You can give the text a typewriter effect.
-(If you dont know how to do it watch [this][typewritter] video)
+(If you don't know how to do it watch [this][typewritter] video)

 **Examples on how people have customized it:**